 Question 5: Do you have humble-confidence?
 How can you develop it further?

 So how can one avoid these traps?
 There are no magic pills, but the following three-step approach helps a lot in re-wiring the brain:

-- Make it a habit to reflect on your behavior each time you violate one of the principles, and visualize doing it differently the next time.
+Make it a habit to reflect on your behaviour each time you violate one of the principles, and visualise doing it differently the next time.